okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 Updates the CSR with a signed X.509 certificate and adds it into the signing Key Credentials for the IdP.

-> **Note:** Publishing a certificate completes the lifecycle of the CSR, and it is no longer acessible.
+> **Note:** Publishing a certificate completes the lifecycle of the CSR, and it is no longer accessible.

 ##### Request parameters